Skip to main content

 PANCE

 The proposed SNU PA Program will prepare its graduates to sit for the Physician Assistant National Certification Exam (PANCE).
-Graduate performance on the exam will be posted here each year, beginning in 2027.
+Graduate performance on the exam will be posted here each year.

 Matriculant Data

-Demographic data about each class will be published here beginning in 2025.
+Demographic data about each class will be published here.

 Attrition

-Data specific to student attrition will be published here beginning in 2027.
+Data specific to student attrition will be published here.

 Program Goals

-Data specific to the program's effectiveness at meeting its goals will be published here each year, beginning in 2027.
+Data specific to the program's effectiveness at meeting its goals will be published here.

 Admissions